aws/copilot-cli/site/content/docs/concepts/applications.en.md

 An application is a group of related services, environments, and pipelines.
-Whether you have one service that does everything or a constellation of micro-services, Copilot organizes them and the environments they're deployed to into an "application".
+Whether you have one service that does everything or a constellation of micro-services, Copilot organizes the service(s), and the environments into which they can be deployed, into an "application."

 Let's walk through an example.
 We want to build a voting app which needs to collect votes and aggregate the results.